 The Kofi Annan Foundation mobilises political will to overcome threats to peace, development and human rights.
 In most cases the expertise and evidence needed to solve pressing problems such as poverty, armed conflict and poor governance already exist.
 What holds us back is lack of leadership or political will to identify and deliver solutions.
 The Foundation mobilises those who are in a position to influence and bring leadership to the world’s most pressing problems.

-Founder and Chairman of the Kofi Annan Foundation, former Secretary-General of the United Nations.
+Founder and Chairman of the Kofi Annan Foundation from 2008-2018.
+Former Secretary-General of the United Nations (UN).

 Kofi Annan was the seventh Secretary-General of the United Nations (1997-2006), and was the first Secretary-General to emerge from the ranks of United Nations staff.
 In 2001 Kofi Annan and the United Nations were jointly awarded the Nobel Prize for Peace.
 Read Mr. Annan’s full biography.